Universal scaling of finite-temperature quantum adiabaticity in driven many-body systems: Spin-chain models as illustrations

 Equation~\eqref{eq: exact Ising temperature dependence} further implies the low- and high-temperature expansions \(f(\beta)=1+2e^{-4\beta J}+\cdots\) and \(f(\beta)=1/(2\beta J)+\cdots\), respectively.
 This confirms the universal scaling forms in Eq.~\eqref{eq: model-independent scaling}, with excitation gap \(\Delta=4J\) (the energy cost of creating a pair of domain walls) and coefficients \(c^{\,}_{1}=2\) and \(c^{\,}_{2}=1/(2J)\).
 A comparison between the exact factor \(f(\beta)\) [Eq.~\eqref{eq: exact Ising temperature dependence}] and its low- and high-temperature asymptotics is shown in Fig.~\ref{fig: Ising exact and approximation}.
 Notably, the crossover regime not captured by either asymptotic expansion occurs in a relatively narrow temperature window.

-While Eq.~\eqref{eq: exact Ising temperature dependence} implies that, for the two exactly solvable models (TFIC and QXYC), the temperature-dependent factor \(f(\beta)\) is monotonic for all \(\beta>0\), a further study (see SM, Sec.~\ref{sec:mfic_transfer_matrix}) of a non-integrable model---the mixed-field Ising chain (MFIC)~\cite{Fogedby78,Sen00,Ovchinnikov03,Banuls11,Chiba24}---shows that this monotonicity need not hold in general.
+While Eq.~\eqref{eq: exact Ising temperature dependence} implies that, for the two exactly solvable models (TFIC and QXYC), the temperature-dependent factor \(f(\beta)\) is monotonic for all \(\beta>0\), a further study (see App.~\ref{sec:mfic_transfer_matrix}) of a non-integrable model---the mixed-field Ising chain (MFIC)~\cite{Fogedby78,Sen00,Ovchinnikov03,Banuls11,Chiba24}---shows that this monotonicity need not hold in general.
 The MFIC is defined by

 with \(\lambda(t)=h(t)/J\).
 For arbitrary \(|B|/J\), the corresponding \(f(\beta)\) is not guaranteed to remain monotonic at intermediate temperatures.
 Taken together, these three models verify the predicted low- and high-temperature scaling forms of \(f(\beta)\) in Eq.~\eqref{eq: model-independent scaling}, with \(f(\beta)\to 1\) as \(\beta\to\infty\) and \(f(\beta)\propto 1/\beta\) as \(\beta\to 0\).